Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 where the arrow presentations are all identical outside of the region shown in the diagrams.
 Thus we have shown that when $\vec{s}$ and $\vs$ differ at $v$, then $\g(F_{\vec{s}}, e_v)=(F_{\vs}, e_v)$ for some $\g \in \fG$, as required. \end{proof}

+Suppose that $G$ and $H$ are embedded graphs with the property that $H=(G_m)_{\vec{s}}$.
+Then Theorem~\ref{t.radmed1} tells us that $H$ and $G$ are necessarily twisted duals.
+Below, in Theorem~\ref{t.radmed}, we will see that the converse of this statement also holds.
+That is, if $H$ and $G$ are twisted duals, then $H=(G_m)_{\vec{s}}$, for some state $\vec{s}$.
+Theorem~\ref{t.radmed} combines Theorem~\ref{t.radmed1} with this converse to say that $G$ and $H$ are twisted duals if and only if they are both cycle family graphs of the same embedded graph $G_m$.
+This can be stated more concisely as $\mathcal{C}(G_m) = Orb(G)$.

-As mentioned above, Theorem~\ref{t.radmed} will give the converse of Theorem~\ref{t.radmed1}: all partial duals are cycle family graphs of a 4-regular embedded graph.
-Theorems~\ref{t.radmed1} and \ref{t.radmed} thus together give a characterization of the orbits of the ribbon group action: $Orb(G)=\mathcal{C}(G_m)$.
-This means that the ribbon group action on an embedded graph $G$ generates precisely the set of cycle family graphs of medial graph of $G$.
+Theorem~\ref{t.radmed} is one of the main results of this paper, since it provides a characterization of twisted duals in terms of medial graphs, and states that the ribbon group action on an embedded graph $G$ generates precisely the set of cycle family graphs of medial graph of $G$.

 \begin{theorem} If $G$ is an embedded graph, then the set of cycle family graphs of $G_m$ is precisely the set of all twisted duals of $G$, {\em i.e.}

 \end{theorem}